rodrigueztom/rodrigueztom.github.io/_pages/gerzensee.md

 1. translate the handwritten copies into LaTex
 1. let you contribute with newer solutions.
+1. give you access to the `tex` code of the cheat sheet for econometrics

 If you find some time to contribute, it would be greatly appreciated by all future students of the program.